bryanjohn05/Online-Grocery-Shopping/README.md

 # Online-Grocery-Shopping
 #FreshCart: Online Grocery Shopping Platform

 FreshCart is an online grocery shopping platform designed to provide users with a convenient and seamless shopping experience for their everyday needs.
-This repository contains the source code and documentation for the FreshCart platform.
+This repository contains the source code for the FreshCart platform.

 Features:
 1) User Authentication: Secure user authentication and authorization system.